carrycurious/mask-detection-transfer-learning/tranferlearning_mask/README.md

 pip install -r requirements.txt
 ```

-2. Install Darknet or YOLOv4 weights if you want YOLOv4 transfer learning.
+2. To use YOLOv4, provide Darknet files such as `yolov4.cfg` and `yolov4.weights`.

 ## Training